spacesprotocol/fabric/README.md

 ## Running a Fabric node

 Run a node if you want to publish your own zones and also contribute to the network.
 Specify a reachable ip/port:

-**Note**: Fabric will automatically connect to a locally run spaces node using its default port for testnet4.

 ```
 fabric --host <ip-address> --port <public-port>